What is an invoice? A complete guide to invoicing

 - What is an invoice?

-- How to create and send an invoice
+- When to send an invoice

 - How to choose the right payment terms for invoices